pantheon-systems/documentation/source/content/guides/new-relic/06-troubleshoot-new-relic.md

 ---
 title: New Relic Performance Monitoring on Pantheon
-subtitle: Troubleshoot New Relic&reg;
+subtitle: Troubleshoot New Relic
-description: Find troubleshooting solutions for your New Relic&reg; account.
+description: Find troubleshooting solutions for your New Relic account.
 categories: [automate]
 tags: [code, newrelic, quicksilver, workflow]
 contributors: [whitneymeredith]